''The thing that most people don't realize is that John Cusack is a universal constant."

 Beljoxa's Eye: The eye sees not the future, only the truth of the now and before.

 Anya: Yes, we've all got that - it's called memory.

-In the Agents of S.H.I.E.L.D. episode where Lady Sif guest-stars, Coulson tries to acquaint her with SHIELD's computerized database.
-In keeping with the interpretation of Asgardians as Sufficiently Advanced Aliens; she replies that she's already familiar with such systems, having used them when visting other not-as-advanced worlds.
+- In the Agents Of SHIELD episode where Lady Sif guest-stars, Coulson tries to acquaint her with SHIELD's computerized database.
+In keeping with the interpretation of Asgardians as Sufficiently Advanced Aliens; she replies that she's already familiar with such systems, having used them when visiting other not-as-advanced worlds.
 She even calls SHIELD's system "antiquated".
 Coulson can be excused for thinking Sif would be impressed, since Thor was not familiar with the modern world back in his film.

 Ringo Starr: "Dear Marge, thanks for the fab painting of Yours Truly.
 I hung it on me wall.
 You're quite an artist.
 In answer to your question, yes, we do have hamburgers and fries in England.
 But we call French fries "chips."
 Love, Ringo.
 P.S.
 Forgive the lateness of my reply."